eapolsniper/EndpointBOM/README.md

 4. Add tests if applicable
 5. Submit a pull request

+Please follow standard Go coding conventions and ensure all tests pass before submitting.

 ## Security

-If you discover a security vulnerability, please email security@example.com instead of using the issue tracker.
+If you discover a security vulnerability, please use the Security reporting tab in GitHub instead of using the issue tracker.

+### Automated Dependency Management

+This project uses **Dependabot** with automated testing and a **14-day cooldown policy** for dependency updates:

+- ✅ **Critical/High Severity** - Security fixes merge automatically after tests pass
+- ⏱️ **Medium/Low/Non-Security** - 14-day cooldown for community vetting before auto-merge
+- 🧪 **All Updates** - Comprehensive test suite (Linux, macOS, Windows) required
+- 🔒 **Vulnerability Scanning** - `govulncheck` runs on every dependency update
+- 📋 **License Review** - Blocks incompatible licenses (GPL-3.0, AGPL-3.0)

+For more details on the automation workflows, see [`.github/README.md`](.github/README.md).

 ## License